 The included populations for Adult Core Set measures can vary by state.
 For example, some states include populations in certain programs, such as beneficiaries covered by Medicaid, but exclude beneficiaries in other programs, such as those dually eligible for Medicare and Medicaid.
 In addition, states may include beneficiaries in some delivery systems, but exclude other delivery systems.
 For example, a state may include beneficiaries who are enrolled in managed care, but exclude beneficiaries who are covered on a fee-for-service (FFS) basis.
 This variation in populations can affect measure performance and comparisons between states.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AR, ID, ME, MT, ND, OR, and SD.
+The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AR, MT, OR, and SD.

 The Adult Core Set specifications include guidance for calculating this measure using the administrative method.
 Unless otherwise specified, the administrative data source is the state’s Medicaid Management Information System (MMIS) and/or data submitted by managed care plans, including behavioral health plans.
 This measure is also specified for calculation using electronic health records.